Latest Offer: New £10 Golden Goodybag

 O2 offers two different unlimited data plans and they are both for SIM only customers.
 These plans are essentially the same, the only difference is the length of contract.
 The longer contract is priced at £33/month, locking you in with O2 for 18 months.
 The shorter deal is for 12 months, priced at £35/month.
 Both tariffs come with the ‘O2 Travel Inclusive Zone’ perk and 6 months Disney+ membership.

 On O2’s unlimited plans, you are allowed to use a maximum of 650GB/month and the network limits your tethering to a maximum of 12 devices.
-If this is a dealbreaker, you might want to check out our unlimited data plans guide.
+If this is a deal-breaker, you might want to check out our unlimited data plans guide.
+We can recommend SMARTY and Superdrug Mobile‘s unlimited data plans specifically, if you’re okay with giving up on great extra features O2 offers.
+They’re both powered by Three’s network, offering similar unlimited data deals.
+You can read our SMARTY Review and Superdrug Mobile Review to discover what makes them super wallet-friendly.

 Being in control and designing a suitable plan for what you specifically need is a great option offered by O2.
 You can customise your upfront payment and data allowance.
 You are also allowed to spread the balance starting from as little as 3 months, up to 36 months.
 O2 lets customers change their tariffs on a monthly basis, so you can have exactly what you need.